The research you’re helping to fund

-The incidence of childhood cancer increased through the second half of the 20th century and continues to ...
+The incidence of childhood cancer increased through the second half of ...

 Retinoblastoma is an embryonal tumour (arising in primitive developing cells) and, as such, most cases occur in very young children.

 Retinoblastoma is one of only a very small number of childhood cancers that is caused by a genetic defect inherited from parents.
 Around 40% of retinoblastoma cases are of the heritable form.